College Acceptance Deadline: When Do You Have to Choose?

 2. Wait for Your College

 Next, there’s a little bit of a waiting game, but the stressful part is behind you.
-You have to wait for the college to send any further materials including information on when to sign up for orientation, pick your classes, select your dorm room, and more.
-You should also receive details regarding move-in day for first years and first day of classes.
+You have to wait for the college to send any further materials, including information on when to sign up for orientation, pick your classes, select your dorm room, and more.
+You should also receive details regarding move-in day for first years and the first day of classes.

 3. Prep for College

-You’ll also want to give thought to how you’re going to decorate your dorm room, what you need to pack with you, and finalizing any student loans, scholarships, or grants you qualified for.
+This is the perfect time to give thought to how you’re going to decorate your dorm room, what you need to pack with you, and finalizing any student loans, scholarships, or grants you qualified for.

 Financial aid packages usually come with acceptance letters, but most don’t have a single format and they may be a little confusing.
 How do you know you’re getting the best deal?
 Our Financial Aid Offer Comparison tool cuts through any confusion and puts the numbers in an easy-to-understand format.
 Click here to sign up for this FREE resource and get started!